hubert-sikorski/git-and-github-guide/README.md

 - "removing method" :x:
 - "more code refactoring" :x:

-Use the `Imperative mood` instead of past tense style.
-Writing in the present tense tells someone what applying the commit will do, rather than what you did.
+Use the *Imperative mood* instead of past tense style.
+Writing in the present tense tells someone *what applying the commit will do*, rather than what you did.
 It may feel awkward at first to use the imperative style and sometimes it can even be a bit awkward.
 In his article “How to Write a Git Commit Message”, Chris Beams explains how to easily apply the imperative style: